 What interesting background, training, etc. do you bring to your position?
-“I have served in several leadership positions throughout my tenure in teaching, most recently taking on the role of a Seesaw Ambassador.
+“I have served in several leadership positions throughout my tenure in teaching, including my role as a proud Seesaw Certified Educator.
 Seesaw is a phenomenal digital portfolio for students to document their learning and practice digital citizenship in an authentic, safe, and engaging way.”

 In what ways can you teach/engage children at CDS that you couldn't at other schools?
 “There is a beautiful and unique environment within an independent school.
 Students are truly supported by their teachers to engage in learning that is meaningful and centered on their individual needs.
 These traits thrive at CDS because teachers have the freedom to tailor the deliver the curriculum in the way that best meets their classes!”